ruyo/VRM4U/README_en.md

     - Switch swing bone type PhysicsAsset/VRMSpringBone.
 - Material
     - MToon simulated material.
 No postprocess.
+- Mobile
+    - Vanilla UE4Editor can use VRM on mobile by using BoneMap reduction.
-    - Available on mobile.
-(Forward/Deferred)
+    - Available on Forward/Deferred.

 ## Requirement
  - UE4.20.3, UE4.21, UE4.22